NAVAL WARFARE: Brazilian Navy S&T Chief Wants Access to U.S. High Tech

 Guerra said eventually Brazil will have two fleets.
 One based in Rio de Janiero, the other farther north in or near the Amazon.

 Entry filed under: BRIC (Brazil, Russia, India, China), Latin America, National Security and Defense, Naval Warfare, Photos, Technology, Washington, Weaponry and Equipment.
-Tags: Amazonia, Brazil, Brazil oil, Brazilian Navy, Counter Insurgency, counter terrorism, Defense, helicopter.
+Tags: Amazonia, Brazil, Brazil oil, Brazilian Navy, Counter Insurgency, counter terrorism, helicopter, Topics.